 In our opinion, the Company's accompanying unaudited condensed consolidated financial statements contain all adjustments necessary for a fair presentation of our financial position as of April 4, 2009, the results of our operations for the three-month periods ended April 4, 2009 and March 29, 2008, cash flows for the three-month periods ended April 4, 2009 and March 29, 2008 and changes in stockholders' equity for the three-month period ended April 4, 2009.
 Operating results for the three-month period ended April 4, 2009 are not necessarily indicative of the results that may be expected for the fiscal year ending January 2, 2010.
-Our accompanying condensed consolidated balance sheet as of January 3, 2009 is from our audited consolidated financial statements included in our most recently filed Annual Report on Form 10-K, but does not include all disclosures required by accounting principles generally accepted in the United States of America ("GAAP").
+Our accompanying condensed consolidated balance sheet as of January 3, 2009 is from our restated audited consolidated financial statements included in our most recently filed Annual Report on Form 10-K/A for the fiscal year ended January 3, 2009, but does not include all disclosures required by accounting principles generally accepted in the United States of America ("GAAP").

-Certain information and footnote disclosure normally included in financial statements prepared in accordance with GAAP have been condensed or omitted pursuant to the rules and regulations of the Securities and Exchange Commission and the instructions to Form 10-Q. The accounting policies we follow are set forth in our most recently filed Annual Report on Form 10-K in the notes to our audited consolidated financial statements for the fiscal year ended January 3, 2009.
+Certain information and footnote disclosure normally included in financial statements prepared in accordance with GAAP have been condensed or omitted pursuant to the rules and regulations of the Securities and Exchange Commission ("SEC") and the instructions to Form 10-Q. The accounting policies we follow are set forth in our most recently filed Annual Report on Form 10-K/A in the notes to our restated audited consolidated financial statements for the fiscal year ended January 3, 2009.